akveo/nebular/docs/articles/security-acl-configuration.md

 }
 ```

 So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change occurres.
-Then we simply get a tole from a token or return default `guest` value.
+Then we simply get a role from a token or return default `guest` value.

 Don't worry if your setup does not use Nebular Auth.
 You can adjust this code to retrieve a user role from any service of your own.